junxzm1990/x86-sok/README.md

 > Recommendation: Assembler is not related to compiler optimizations, we could leave the `GAS` as it is until it is not fit in new GCC compilers.

-The process of assembling could be deemed as a state machine: when processing `directive`, it defines current state and triger the specific action to handle following sequence bytes.
-So we could add specific `directives` to pass information from compiler to assembler and represent the specific state inside assembler.
+The process of assembling could be deemed as a state machine: when processing `directive`, it defines the current state and trigger the specific action to handle the following sequence bytes.
+So we could add specific `directives` to pass information from compiler to assembler and represent the specific state inside the assembler.

 Specifically, in order to migrate to new gas, we could do following modifications: